PlanSnapper

 How do you measure a garage conversion for square footage?

-Measure a garage conversion the same as any room — from exterior walls — but only include it in GLA if it meets all ANSI Z765 criteria: finished to home standard, permanently heated, minimum ceiling height, and directly accessible from main living area.
+Measure a garage conversion the same as any room.
+From exterior walls, but only include it in GLA if it meets all ANSI Z765 criteria: finished to home standard, permanently heated, minimum ceiling height, and directly accessible from main living area.
 Unpermitted or partially converted garages frequently fail one or more of these tests.

 Read answer →